 - Coastal Skipper Course Completion Certificate.
 Conditions as for Day Skipper.

 - Yachtmaster (Coastal) Certificate of Competence.
-Valid up to 20 miles form a safe haven.
+Valid up to 20 miles from a safe haven.

 - Yachtmaster (Offshore) Certificate of Competence.
-Valid up to 150 miles rom a safe haven.
+Valid up to 150 miles from a safe haven.